BDiv (Bachelor of Divinity)

 About the programme

-The BDiv programme offers undergraduate training in church ministry, specifically church ministers.
+The four-year BDiv programme offers undergraduate training in church ministry, specifically church ministers.

 Why study this programme?

 - Teaching and training, like research, are approached scientifically with Christian reformed theology as point of departure.

 - Theoretical work is complemented by a practical, community-oriented accent on social issues like HIV/aids, poverty, violence, human dignity, ecology and justice.

 - The programme includes modules on the subjects Old Testament, New Testament, Systematic Theology, Ecclesiology, Practical Theology and Missiology.
 Some churches require students to include the two original languages of the Bible, namely Hebrew and Greek, as well as a South African language besides the mother tongue.
 See the curriculum in the Faculty's Calendar.

 - The programme is also offered as an extended curriculum programme for students who find that they need academic support.
 The modules of the first year are then spread over two years.
 See admission requirements below.
 A limited number of places are available.

 The training of ministers

 Ministry candidates in the Dutch Reformed Church (DRC) or Uniting Reformed Church (URC) complete the BDiv and the MDiv.
 DRC candidates also need to obtain the Postgraduate Diploma in Theology (Christian Ministry).
 Presbyterian, Anglican, Volkskerk and Lutheran Church ministry candidates complete the BDiv and are then trained further by their denominations.

 These programmes focus on the practical theological training of church ministers, Christian leaders, service workers, pastoral caregivers and pastoral therapists for congregational ministry.
 The programmes provide professional training and develop skills in the ministry and communication.
 The content focuses on the following themes: